tedneward/Azgaarnoth/Creatures/Demons.md

 >___
 >***Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.
 A vrock has a 30 percent chance of summoning 2d4 dretches or one vrock.
 A summoned demon appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other demons.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 >
->***Magic Resistance.***.
-The vrock has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The vrock has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-The vrock makes two attacks: one with its beak and one with its talons.
+>***Multiattack.*** The vrock makes two attacks: one with its beak and one with its talons.
 >
->***Beak.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Beak.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) piercing damage.
 >
->***Talons.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Talons.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 14 (2d10 + 3) slashing damage.
 >
->***Spores (Recharge 6).***.
-A 15-foot-radius cloud of toxic spores extends out from the vrock.
+>***Spores (Recharge 6).*** A 15-foot-radius cloud of toxic spores extends out from the vrock.
 The spores spread around corners.
 Each creature in that area must succeed on a DC 14 Constitution saving throw or become poisoned.
 While poisoned in this way, a target takes 5 (1d10) poison damage at the start of each of its turns.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Emptying a vial of holy water on the target also ends the effect on it.
 >
->***Stunning Screech (1/Day).***.
-The vrock emits a horrific screech.
+>***Stunning Screech (1/Day).*** The vrock emits a horrific screech.
 Each creature within 20 feet of it that can hear it and that isn't a demon must succeed on a DC 14 Constitution saving throw or be stunned until the end of the vrock's next turn.
 >

 ---